AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 ### Add index pages

-Copy the admin/index.blade.php page into the roles fodler and update th code to be:
+Copy the `admin/index.blade.php page` into the `roles` folder and update the code to be:

 ```php
 <x-app-layout>